KathrynShea/movie_saga/README.md

 ### Tags

-We've given you some starter tags.
-Feel free to change or add some.
+We've given you some starter tags in the database.
+Feel free to change or add some with Postico.

-For base mode, you should only include **one** tag per project.
-This gives you a one to many relationship.
-We'll cover many to many SQL queries next week.

-### Screenshots
+ ### Images

-To take a screenshot of your project, use `Command-Shift-4` on your mac.
-It turns the cursor into a crosshair, which you can drag to select a portion of your screen to capture.
-The image will appear on your desktop.

-Place thumbnail images in the `public/images` folder.
+ We've added some abstract images in the `public/images` folder, and the database is set up to use them.

+ ### Relationship
+ Tags can be used by many different images.
+ Images can have multiple tags.

 **Do not implement image upload for base mode.**